Appealing the Denial of a Medicaid Application or a Reduction of Medicaid Benefits in New Jersey

 I not only got to put a few bucks in the bank, but got to reconnect with my cousin Sarah, which was a great surprise for me.
 That alone was worth the journey for me.
 Getting to know her and the family has been really nice.
 I know it was a long day for all of us in mediation, but I really am blessed to have gotten to know you and talk with you.
 I admire your skills, work ethic and attitude regarding time and Patience.
 When the opposing attorney was running her big mouth and doing her thing, you never lost your composure, nor your position.
 I’m hoping it’s one of the nuggets I’m able to take and implement in my personal/professional life.
 The short version of this story is that you have a lot to offer people, you’re a true, trusted advisor.
 Your words and actions seem to align with your values, which is like common sense, very hard to come by now a days.
 Your staff does a great job as well.
 Please let them know that as often as you can.

 Actual Client Testimonial – Joseph Marrazzo, Jr. – Cherry Hill, NJ

 I am a NJ attorney with 40+ years of experience in the practice of law.
 Medicaid applications are not my area of expertise.
 I consulted with three law firms who specialize in this area of law.
 Thankfully, I chose Hanlon Niemann & Wright.
 The firm is professional, knowledgeable, efficient and responsive.
 My sister received notice of enrollment into the Medicaid program within 40 days after the law firm filed the application.
-Lorraine Banach, my legal assistant contact at the firm, was excellent.
-I will recommend Hanlon Niemann & Wright to all my family, friends and clients who are in need of legal services concerning Medicaid law.
+I will recommend Hanlon Niemann & Wright to all my family, friends and clients who need legal services concerning Medicaid law.

 Medicaid Appeals Attorney serving these New Jersey Counties: